cameronrutherford/cameronrutherford/README.md

 - [GitHub Pages Configuration](#github-pages-configuration)
   - [Initial Config](#initial-config)

+If you just want my resume, click [here](./quarto/resume.qmd), or see the link in the navbar.

 ## About

 Check out the rendered HTML version hosted in GitHub pages here: